People's Alliance for Democracy: Supporters

-Political Proposals
+Political proposals

 The PAD state they stand for honest politics, promoting justice and the rule of law, while fighting against corruption among politicians and civil servants.
 They also claim to be upholding the constitutional monarchy and oppose those they view as wanting to change the monarchy's status.
-Two days after the 2006 Thailand coup, the PAD voluntarily disbanded after announcing its goals had been accomplished.
+Two days after the 2006 Thai coup d'état, the PAD voluntarily disbanded after announcing its goals had been accomplished.

 "Representative democracy is not suitable for Thailand," commented Sondhi Limthongkul, claiming the electoral system has repeatedly elected corrupt, populist governments.
-To correct this, the PAD proposed what it called "New Politics" and on June 2, 2009 founded the New Politics Party.
+To correct this, the PAD proposed what it called "New Politics" and on 2 June 2009, founded the New Politics Party.
 Although most of its leaders supported, and in some cases helped draft the post-coup 2007 Constitution, the PAD proposed constitutional amendments that would make 70% of MPs appointed, based on professional groups, with elections choosing only 30%.
 On 21 September, the PAD changed its formula to 100% elections, but with 50% of Parliament voted for by geographic area and the rest voted for by occupational representatives.

 Nationalism

 The PAD has been described as "hyper-nationalist" and is strongly opposed to what it claims are infringements upon the national sovereignty of Thailand.

-It opposed the Samak government's decision to support the Cambodian government's unilateral application for the listing of Preah Vihear Temple as a World Heritage site, since land next to the temple is still in dispute.
+It opposed the Samak government's decision to support the Cambodian government's unilateral application for the listing of Preah Vihear as a World Heritage site, since land next to the temple is still in dispute.
 PAD charged the PPP-led cabinet with helping Thaksin Shinawatra to make large profits with Cambodia by using this agreement as an exchange.
-It also called for Thai investors to withdraw from Cambodia, the closure of all 40 Thai-Cambodian border checkpoints, a ban on all flights from Thailand to Phnom Penh and Siam Reap, the construction of a naval base at Koh Kut near the border, and abolishing the committee which oversees demarcation of overlapping sea areas and a unilateral declaration of a Thai marine map.
+It also called for Thai investors to withdraw from Cambodia, the closure of all 40 Thai-Cambodian border checkpoints, a ban on all flights from Thailand to Phnom Penh and Siem Reap, the construction of a naval base at Koh Kut near the border, and abolishing the committee which oversees demarcation of overlapping sea areas and a unilateral declaration of a Thai marine map.

-Government System Proposals
+Government system proposals

 In contrast to Thaksin, who claimed he wanted to elevate Thailand to the developed world, Sondhi advocates an anti-materialistic, "reasonable society" with as little as possible consumer debt and little concern over "how many cars or washing machines" people own.
 The PAD favors limits on foreign investment, opposes privatization of state enterprises, and is generally skeptical of foreign investment.
 "Don't impose a free trade, consumer-oriented society on Thailand," noted Sondhi in an interview.

 While Thaksin and Samak championed voters in rural areas and in the agricultural sector with their "dual-track" economic policies that combined populist policies such as universal healthcare with greater participation in the global economy, the PAD in contrast are hardline monetarists.
 They propose interest rate hikes to reduce public debt, and cutting down spending on populist welfare projects and "mega-projects".